-Boston: Snapshot of natural gas leaks
+Boston: Snapshot of natural gas leaks under the streets

-One of the nation's oldest major cities, Boston's aging natural gas pipes are prone to corrosion and leaks.
+As one of the nation's oldest major cities, Boston's aging natural gas pipes are prone to corrosion and leaks.

-- How many leaks: Our readings indicated an average of about one leak for each mile we drove.
+Our readings indicated an average of about one leak for each mile we drove.

 - Age of pipes: More than half of the pipes are more than 50 years old.